orassayag/starter-kits/starter-kits/project-server-socket-io-empty---client-hooks-empty/server/README.md

 # Server

-Start to be built in May 2020.
+Built in May 2020.
 The client application's role is to contain the server to server data to the client.

----
 ## Requirements

 For development, you will only need Node.js and a node global package, Yarn, installed in your environnement.